fivequarters/fusebit.io/src/_blog/_posts/slack-image-carousel.md

 ```

 The `response_url` coming from the interaction payload is used to publish messages back to the original Slack message where the interaction happened.
-You can [read more about handling message responses](https://api.slack.com/interactivity/handling#message_responses).
+[Read more about handling message responses](https://api.slack.com/interactivity/handling#message_responses).

-We also use the great [superagent](https://www.npmjs.com/package/superagent) library for our HTTP request - you can replace this with `request()` if you want to - but why would you?
+We also use the great [superagent](https://www.npmjs.com/package/superagent) library for our HTTP request.
+You can replace this with `request()` if you want to - but why would you?